endless-sky/endless-sky-wiki/CreatingShips.md

 * `"noun"`: noun to use when referring to this ship, instead of "ship."
 For example, this can make the game refer to a ship as a "creature" or an "entity." **(v.
 0.9.7)**

 * `"sprite"`: specifies which sprite the ship uses, relative to the "images/" folder, minus the frame number and any extension (e.g. "ship/newship" refers to "images/ship/newship-#.png").
-If the sprite is animated, the following lines can be added as a "child" of the sprite line:
+Additional sprite properties can be provided as children of this node.
+See the [sprite data](SpriteData) page for more details.

-  * `"frame rate" <fps#>`: frames per second.

-  * `"frame time" <ticks#>`: game ticks per animation frame.
-A game tick is 1/60th of a second.
-This is an alternative way of specifying frame rate; if you specify both the last specification will be used.

-  * `"delay" <frames#>`: number of animation frames to delay in between loops of the animation.
-For example, a four-frame animation with a delay of 4 and a frame rate of 8 FPS will play the animation for half a second, then pause for half a second, then repeat.

-  * `"rewind"`: the animation plays forward, then reverses, rather than looping back to the beginning when it reaches the end.

-  * `"center" <x#> <y#>`: specifies the center of rotation of the ship.
-By default, the center of rotation is in the direct middle of the sprite.
-The coordinates are the same as gun/turret/engine hardpoints. **(v.
-0.10.5)**

 * `"thumbnail"`: the shipyard sprite.